Understanding Confidentiality Clauses in Contracts

 Because breaches can be complex and cross-jurisdictional, specifying how disputes will be resolved (for instance, arbitration or a specific court venue) prevents confusion when issues arise.

-With AI-driven contract drafting tools like ClearContract’s automated drafting feature, legal teams can create consistent confidentiality clauses that include these elements.
-By pulling from approved clause libraries and past agreements, the system minimizes human error and ensures key protections are never omitted.
+With ClearContract’s Contract Drafting module, legal teams can create consistent confidentiality clauses via a Word add-in and questionnaire that pull from approved clause libraries and past agreements—minimizing human error and ensuring key protections are never omitted.

 When and Why to Include a Confidentiality Clause